danielharrell/does_music_move/does_music_move.md

 not thinking twice about calling what we hear a "movement".
-For we talk as if we hear just that in the music---movement---and as if any piece of music indeed moves itself in moving us.
+For we talk as if we hear just that in the music---movement---and as if any piece of music indeed moves itself in moving us, carrying us from moment to moment, place to place.

 And the talk has a point.
 For if we didn't hear music move, would we hear music at all?